argoproj/argo-cd/docs/proposals/project-scoped-repository-enhancements.md

 to potentially be in multiple projects, we need to do some minor changes.

-* If there is only one matching repository with the same URL, and assuming the user is allowed to access it _and_ there is no app project given as a parameter, use that repository whether it is project-scoped or not.
+* If there is only one matching repository with the same URL, and assuming the user is allowed to access it _and_ there is no app project given as a parameter, use that repository ignoring any project-scope.
 This is in line with the current behavior.
 * If there is only one matching repository with the same URL, and assuming the user is allowed to access it _and_ there is an app project given as a parameter, use that repository only if it also matches the app project given.